explosion/spaCy/CONTRIBUTING.md

 ## Submitting a tutorial

-Did you write [tutorial](https://spacy.io/docs/usage/tutorials) to help others use spaCy, or did you come across one that should be added to our directory?
+Did you write a [tutorial](https://spacy.io/docs/usage/tutorials) to help others use spaCy, or did you come across one that should be added to our directory?
 You can submit it by making a pull request to [`website/docs/usage/_data.json`](website/docs/usage/_data.json):

 ```json
 {